 - Emotional Support (Goal: Offer an outlet for patient to discuss fears, concerns, etc.)

 - Family Support (Goal: Involve parents and siblings, increase understanding)

 As you can see, the services we provide are goal-driven and extend far beyond the goals listed here.
 They are unique based on our assessment of the patient and family and their specific needs.

-At Greenville Health System, we have child life specialists in pediatric inpatient units, outpatient hematology/oncology, radiology, the ER, Patewood Medical Campus, Julie Valentine Center and even a CCLS who works with children of adult patients.
+At Prisma Health, we have child life specialists in pediatric inpatient units, outpatient hematology/oncology, radiology, the ER, Patewood Medical Campus, Julie Valentine Center and even a CCLS who works with children of adult patients.
 When you add in our child life assistants, you have a total of 20 staff in Child Life Services.

 Our daily roles and responsibilities vary depending on where you work and with what population.
 In radiology, I spend most of my time preparing kids for scans or procedures with the pediatric sedation team; stay with them during procedures to provide distraction and encourage deep breathing, positive coping, and validation; and normalize their environment through play, while building rapport and trust.

 Our inpatient team performs similar activities, but also works with siblings, offers bereavement support for families, in-depth therapeutic interventions and diagnosis education.
 Plus, we have three facility dogs!
 These dogs serve as tools to help us do our job and ultimately provide a more therapeutic and comforting environment for children and families.

 I wrote this blog because March is when ACLP recognizes our profession for their great work across the globe.
 I wanted to take this opportunity to share a little more insight into what we do here day in and day out.